Welcome to Casa Meca

 “Casa Meca” was built in 1999, it took 2 years to build and we built it ourselves.
 We went to great lengths to create a guest-friendly atmosphere, and we planted a garden to include climate-adjusted flora.

-Thanks to the cleaning team “Puri & Co”, you can be sure you will have a clean apartment to start your holiday.
+Thanks to the cleaning team “Puri & Co” and Antonio the housekeeper, you can be sure you will have a clean apartment to start your holiday.
 We are also very grateful that we had some hard-working volunteers, which come to us sometimes to help with creative ideas and share their valuable technical skills.
 For example, the second bedroom in “Breña” apartment was turned into a real dreamland with the help of two very talented Spanish helpers who painted the murals on the walls.
-A big thanks also to Sara and Jesus who are taking care of the guests and garden.
-Sara is receiving the guests, she speaks English.
-If you need anything please let her know, here is her number: 0034 666 645 332

 Nevertheless we appreciate feedback from all our visitors so you will find a guest book in every apartment so please feel free to add to it at the end of your stay.
 Your comments are valuable to us and it also helps future visitors.
 Feel free to add any additional tips and/or ideas you might like to share.

 To help you settle into the apartment and become familiar with the surrounding area we have written a short guide.
 If you have any questions please don’t hesitate to find me and ask.